houstondatavis/data-jam-october-2015/README.md

 How long the loan is - many are 30 years

 ### AnnualMainDesc
-Is there a mandatory maintainance organization Yes or No
+Is there a mandatory maintenance organization Yes or No

 ### AnnualMainfee
-How much os the yearly maintaince fee?
+How much is the yearly maintenance fee?

 ### Bath
 Ignore